Note : Some features listed in this page reflect the current status of the master branch (so, they might be features missing from the latest release).

 Overloaded methods are supported.
 The dispatch of overloaded method is somewhat a dark magic and is not as deterministic as C# overload dispatch is.
 This is due to the fact that some ambiguities exist.
 For example, an object can declare these two methods:

 How can MoonSharp know which method to dispatch to, given that all numbers in Lua are double ?

 To solve this issue, MoonSharp calculates an heuristic factor for all overloads given the input types and chooses the best overload.
-If you think MoonSharp is resolving an overload in a wrong way, please report to the forums, for the heuristic to be calibrated.
+If you think MoonSharp is resolving an overload in a wrong way, please report to the forums or discord, for the heuristic to be calibrated.

 MoonSharp tries as much to be stable with the heuristic weights, and in case of a draw of scores between methods, it always deterministically choses the same one (to provide a consistent experience among builds and platforms).